 Why does Gmail SMTP say login failed even when the password seems right?

-Because account security policies, app-password requirements, or auth-mode mismatches are often the real cause.
+Because account security policy, app-password requirements, username format, or port/TLS mismatch are often the real cause instead of the hostname itself.

 Should teams use Gmail SMTP for production product mail?